EckeFL/fetap-32-for-ESP32-S3/readme.md

 It is tested with esphome 2026.3.2
 Changes:
 - fetap_microphone and fetap_speaker replaced with native i2S_audio
+- Changed pinout!
-- changed pinout!
-Rotary Sensor -> D0 handset-sensor -> D6
+  - otary Sensor -> D0
+  - handset-sensor -> D6

 ## Description
 FeTAp-32 is an open-source project that turns an old FeTAp 611-2 (Fernsprechtischapparat) into a voice assistant device through an ESP32-S3 and [esphome](https://esphome.io/).